Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

-Bake immediately if desired at 375 degrees for 25 minutes (covered with foil**) and then an additional 30 minutes with the foil removed.
+Preheat the oven to 375ºF.
+Bake immediately for 25 minutes (covered with foil**) and then an additional 30 minutes with the foil removed.

 OR…cover the unbaked casserole and refrigerate to save baking until the next day.
 If you choose to do this, remove the lasagna from the refrigerator 45 minutes before baking, then bake the same as above.